Karim Khan Zand

 Mohammad Karim Khan Zand (محمدکریم خان زند; c.
-1705–1779) was the founder of the Zand Dynasty, ruling from 1751 to 1779.
-He ruled all of Iran (Persia) except for Khorasan.
+1705–1779) was the founder of the Zand dynasty, ruling all of Iran (Persia) except for Khorasan from 1751 to 1779.
 He also ruled over some of the Caucasian lands and occupied Basra for some years.

 While Karim was ruler, Iran recovered from the devastation of 40 years of war, providing the war-ravaged country with a renewed sense of tranquillity, security, peace, and prosperity.
 The years from 1765 to Karim Khan's death in 1779, marked the zenith of Zand rule.
-During his reign, relations with Britain were restored, and he allowed the East India Company to have a trading post in southern Iran.
+During his reign, relations with Britain were restored, and the East India Company allowed to have a trading post in southern Iran.
 He made Shiraz his capital and ordered the construction of several architectural projects there.
-As noted by The Oxford Dictionary of Islam, "Karim Khan Zand holds an enduring reputation as the most humane Iranian ruler of the Islamic era".
-Following the Islamic Revolution of 1979, the names of the past rulers of Iran became taboo, but the citizens of Shiraz refused to rename the two main streets of Shiraz, one of which being the Karim Khan Zand Street (the other one being the Lotf Ali Khan Zand Street).

 Following Karim Khan's death, civil war broke out once more, and none of his descendants was able to rule the country as effectively as he had.
 The last of these descendants, Lotf Ali Khan, was executed by Qajar ruler Agha Mohammad Khan Qajar, who became the sole ruler of Iran.